Dr. Lynette Hinings-Marshall

 Hong Kong

 I am at home in Littleton when the phone rings.
-“David is dead.
+“Derek is dead.
 Killed himself.
 Bloody car accident in Hong Kong.”
-His father sucks in his breath.
+I hear his father suck in his breath.
 I imagine him at home in Chester trying not to cry.
 “Would you believe it was in the bloody Morgan we made him for his birthday.
 I’m flying out there now.
 Just thought you should know.”
 I stand open-mouthed trying to make sense of it all.
 “Oh, Geoffrey.
 I’m so very, very sorry.
 Is there anything I can do?
 “I can’t swallow.
 “When?
 When did it happen,” I whisper.
 “Yesterday,” he replies.
 “Tuesday over there.”
-When I put the phone down, I wraps my arms around myself trying to understand.
-Something important is dissolving and pouring away.
-What is it?
-The knowledge of it engulfs me.
-Yesterday, he said, 19th June.
+When I put the phone down, I wrap my arms around myself trying to understand then the grief descends.

 Images ricochet around the room as multiple reflections march randomly and shout at me to declare myself.
 How do I voice what these changes do far beneath me, moving deep under the surface, like the plates of the earth?
 Will there be a crash of tectonic plates and my life will become a failure?